What is Revolving Credit Facility?

 - Commitment Fees

-Upfront fees are paid by the borrower to the corporate bank for putting the facility together, which are usually sub-10 basis points per year of the tenor.
+With regard to the fee structure, the borrower pays upfront fees to the corporate bank for putting the revolving credit facility together, which are usually sub-10 basis points per year of the tenor.

-The longer the tenor, the higher the upfront fee will be.
+On that note, the longer the tenor, the higher the upfront fee will be (and vice versa for a shorter tenor).

 Revolving Credit Facility (RCL) Examples